Selenium for Mobile Testing

 Frequently Asked Questions

-Testing websites on real iOS devices helps teams identify any bugs that an end-user might encounter in the real world.
+Testing websites on real mobile devices helps teams identify any bugs that an end-user might encounter in the real world.
 This ensures that apps and websites are thoroughly tested and can provide a flawless user experience.

 Yes, BrowserStack’s real device cloud allows individual QAs and teams to run automated tests on mobile browsers as well as mobile apps on real Android and iOS devices.
 However, different tools are required for testing apps and websites.